pennlabs/pcr-sdk-node/README.md

 ### Building

-The SDK is written in [CoffeeScript](http://coffeescript.org/), so please make your changes in the CoffeeScript source files in `src` and they can be compiled into JavaScript using `make js`.
+The SDK is written in [ES6](http://es6-features.org/), so please make your changes in the JS source files in `src` and they can be compiled into ES5 JavaScript using `make js`.

 ### Testing